ryanbomo/SmartWordCSE2010/README.md

 Our initial goal is to turn in a functional product.
 Timing and space are irrelevant to our goal of delivery.

-Goals for the final product will be discussed in Lab on Wednesday 11/30/2016.
+Goal for final Product
+	Approach an accuracy of 50
+	Cut down on space needed.

 ## Design